eemeli/kill-sticky/README.md

 document.documentElement.style.cssText += fix
 ```

-To change the keyboard shortcut, visit the page [`chrome://extensions/shortcuts`](chrome://extensions/shortcuts).
+To change the keyboard shortcut, visit the page [`chrome://extensions/shortcuts`](chrome://extensions/shortcuts) in Chrome or select "Manage Extension Shortcuts" option at `about:addons` in Firefox.

 Released as open source under the [ISC license](LICENSE).